Main Second Level Navigation

 Where does Psychology fit?

 All Psychology courses taken at U of T are taught as life sciences; however, some universities classify Psychology as a social science.
 You must check with the university you attended.
-We will accept their evaluation.
-If your university cannot provide the designation of their Psychology course, please send us the course description from your course calendar.
+If your university cannot provide the designation of their Psychology course, please email the course description from your course calendar and we will confirm the designation.

 Why should I take Statistics or writing courses if they are only recommendations, and not requirements?